A Coruña: History

-Population

-The province and city of A Coruña during the 20th century

 After the War of Independence (1808–1814), the fortunes of Ferrol began to deteriorate.
 The largest port in northern Spain, site of the Reales Astilleros de Esteiro, one of the three Royal Royal Dockyards together with Cartagena and Cádiz, almost became a "dead" town during the reign of Ferdinand VII.
-By 1833 the City and Naval Station of Ferrol saw its civilian population reduced to 13,000.
+By 1833, the City and Naval Station of Ferrol saw its civilian population reduced to 13,000.
 During the administration of the marquess of Molina, Minister for Naval affairs in the mid-19th century new activities sprang up, but Ferrol never fully returned to its former glory.
 During those years, most of the Spanish colonies in Latin America succeeded in gaining independence from their former metropolis.

 The population of the City of A Coruña in 1900 reached 43,971, while the population of the rest of the province including the City and Naval Station of nearby Ferrol as well as Santiago de Compostela was 653,556.
 A Coruña's miraculous growth happened during the aftermath of the Spanish Civil War at a similar rate to other major Galician cities, but it was after the death of Francisco Franco when the city of A Coruña (and Vigo) left all the other Galician cities behind.

-The meteoric increase in the population of the City of A Coruña during the years which followed the Spanish Civil War in the mid 20th century was accompanied by the decline in the villages and hamlets of the province as it industrialized.
+The meteoric increase in the population of the City of A Coruña during the years which followed the Spanish Civil War in the mid-20th century was accompanied by the decline in the villages and hamlets of the province as it industrialized.

-found: INE Archiv – graphic for Wikipedia

-The city today

-The municipality of A Coruña has 247.604 inhabitants and a population density of around 6,700 inhabitants per square kilometer.

-In 2010 there were 12,344 foreigners living in the city, representing 5% of the total population.
-The main nationalities are Brazilians (10%), Colombians (8%) and Peruvians (7%).

-By language, according to 2008 data, 7.75% of the population speak Galician as a primary language, 36% speak Spanish and the rest use both interchangeably.

-A Coruña metropolitan area has 431.332 inhabitants.